Tactical Jeans

 The type of loadout determines whether tactical jeans actually offer any added value compared to combat trousers.

 - CQB: Maximum freedom of movement and flexibility.
 The stretch prevents restriction during quick turns, kneeling and pivots.
-It also makes you look less conspicuous in indoor environments.
+It also makes you less conspicuous in indoor environments.

 - Milsim civilian roles: Ideal for undercover or role-play scenarios.
 You maintain a civilian appearance whilst benefiting from concealed storage and functional features.